cmzuo11/stKeep/README.md

 This function automatically calculates input data for the cell module, including the relations between cells and genes, the links between cells and annotated regions, 50-dimensional representations from highly variable genes, physical spatial location, 2048-dimensional visual features from histological data, and cell positive pairs.

 ```
 python Preprocess_Cell_module.py --basePath ./test_data/DLPFC_151507/
 ```

-The running time mainly depends on the iteration of SimCLR training.
-It takes 3.7h to generate the above-described files.
+The running time mainly depends on the iteration of the histological image extraction model.
+It takes ~3h to generate the above-described files.
 You can modify the following parameters to reduce time:

-* batch_size_I: defines the batch size for training SimCLR model.
-The default value is 128.
+* batch_size_I: defines the batch size for training histological image extraction model.
+The default value is 256.
 You can modify it based on your memory size.
 The larger the parameter, the less time.

-* max_epoch_I: defines the max iteration for training SimCLR model.
+* max_epoch_I: defines the max iteration for training histological image extraction model.
 The default value is 500.
 You can modify it.
 The smaller the parameter, the less time.

-To reproduce the result, you should use the default parameters.

 #### Learn cell representations by cell module

 This function automatically learns cell-module representations by heterogeneous graph learning.
-It takes ~6 mins for DLPFC_151507 and ~9 mins for IDC.
+It takes ~6 mins for DLPFC_151507.

 ```
 python Cell_module.py --basePath ./test_data/DLPFC_151507/
 ```
 In running, the useful parameters:

 * lr: defines learning rate parameters for learning cell representations.
-The default value is 0.002.
+The default value is 0.02.

 * lam: defines the importance of the two types of representations (i.e., hierarchical and Semantic).
 The default value is 0.1.
 You can adjust it from 0.1 to 0.3 by 0.05;

-Note: To reduce your waiting time, we have uploaded our preprocessed data into the folder ./test_data/DLPFC_151507/stKeep/.
+To reproduce the result, you should use the default parameters.
+To reduce your waiting time, we have uploaded our preprocessed data into the folder ./test_data/DLPFC_151507/stKeep/.

 #### Output file

-* Semantic_representations.txt: Semantic representations.
+* Semantic_representations.txt: Semantic representations for cells.

-* Hierarchical_representations.txt: Hierarchical representations.
+* Hierarchical_representations.txt: Hierarchical representations for cells.

 ### Step 3.
 Run gene module

 #### Calculate the input data for the gene module

-This function automatically calculates input data for the gene module, including the relations between genes and cells, the links between genes and clusters (or cell-states), and gene-positive pairs.
+This function automatically calculates input data for the gene module, including the relations between genes and cells, the links between genes and clusters (or cell states), and gene-positive pairs.

 ```
 python Preprocess_Gene_module.py --basePath ./test_data/DLPFC_151507/
 ```

-It takes 3.7h to generate the above-described files.
-You can modify the following parameters to reduce time:
+It takes ~6 mins to generate the above-described files.

-* batch_size_I: defines the batch size for training SimCLR model.
-The default value is 128.
-You can modify it based on your memory size.
-The larger the parameter, the less time.

-* max_epoch_I: defines the max iteration for training SimCLR model.
-The default value is 500.
-You can modify it.
-The smaller the parameter, the less time.

 #### Learn gene representations by gene module

 This function automatically learns gene-module representations by heterogeneous graph learning.
-It takes ~1 min for DLPFC_151507 and ~9 mins for IDC.
+It takes ~1 min for DLPFC_151507.

 ```
 python Gene_module.py --basePath ./test_data/DLPFC_151507/
 ```

 In running, the useful parameters:

+* lr: defines learning rate parameters for learning gene representations.
+The default value is 0.02.

+* attn_drop: defines the dropout rate for the attention.
+The default value is 0.1.
+You can adjust it from 0.1 to 0.3 by 0.05;

 Note: To reduce your waiting time, we have uploaded our preprocessed data into the folder ./test_data/DLPFC_151507/stKeep/.

 #### Output file